 - Balance Is a Crock, Sleep Is for the Weak: An Indispensable Guide to Surviving Working Motherhood (2010) by Amy Eschliman and Leigh Oshirak — if you’re pondering kids, you must read this book!
 I’d also recommend the magazine Working Mother generally (and of course, checking out CorporetteMoms).

-Ladies, what would you add to this list of essential business books?
+Ladies, what would you add to this list of must-read business books for women?
 Which books, new or old, have you read that have really helped your career?
 Any TED Talks or other resources other than books or articles that you’d throw in?
 (I was JUST wondering if we should start a book club, too…)